tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Exit Criteria

-- The dbForge Fusion extension is successfully installed in Visual Studio 2017.
+- The dbForge Fusion extension is successfully installed in Visual Studio 2017

 ### Task 5: Create the Northwind database in Oracle 11g XE

-In this task, you will create a connection to the Oracle database on your Lab VM, and create a database called Northwind.
+In this task, you will create a connection to the Oracle database on your Lab VM, and create a database called Northwind

 #### Tasks to Complete

 - Download the Data Platform upgrade and migration GitHub repo to obtain the start project files from <https://github.com/Microsoft/MCW-Data-Platform-upgrade-and-migration>
-- Using Database Explorer provided under the Fusion menu installed by dbForge Fusion in Visual Studio, create a connection to the Oracle database.
+- Using Database Explorer provided under the Fusion menu installed by dbForge Fusion in Visual Studio, create a connection to the Oracle database
-- Run the SQL scripts in order provided under the Oracle Scripts folder of the starter.
+- Run the SQL scripts in order provided under the Oracle Scripts folder of the starter

 #### Exit Criteria

-- You have created the Northwind database with schema and data in Oracle.
+- You have created the Northwind database with schema and data in Oracle

 ### Task 6: Configure the Starter Application to use Oracle